-Look into any social proof revolving around potential PR firms.
-From additional on-site content (such as case studies and client reviews) to third-party mentions of the firm (via social media, forums, etc.), you should be able to get an idea of how they’ve treated your peers.
+Could you look into any social proof revolving around potential PR firms?
+It would be best to understand how they've treated your peers, from additional on-site content (such as case studies and client reviews) to third-party mentions of the firm (via social media, forums, etc.).

 While any PR firm worth its salt should be able to assimilate into any niche, it’s best to find one that has extensive experience in your industry.